23 June, 2021

 4. Technical expertise and knowledge

-Before you select a third-party vendor to perform penetration tests, you must ask technical questions when they present their services.
+Before you select a vendor to perform penetration tests, you must ask technical questions when they present their services.
 A prospective vendor must be well-versed with your technical architecture.
 For example, if they only specialize in Windows operating systems, and your company uses Linux-based OS, the penetration test is going to be ineffective right from day 1.
 So, it is a recommended practice to check the expertise of your prospective vendor and achieve peace of mind.

 5. Costing and reporting